 “It lets you be you and let down your guard.
 It builds trust and relationships.
 It creates growth for both of you,” says Rabkin.
 “Change and growth are always awkward — embrace that.”

 Try it out.
 Next time you have a one-on-one with a direct report, don’t treat your meeting like one more thing to check off the to-do list.
 Instead, use this valuable time to improve your relationship with that person.

 “I found that when I quit thinking of them as meetings and began treating them as if I were having lunch or coffee with somebody I was eager to get to know better, they ended up yielding much better conversations,” says Kim Scott.

 Never forget what was discussed

 Show your direct reports that you care by remembering what they said during past meetings.
 With Fellow, you can see a history of every 1-on-1 conversation you’ve had and ensure that you’re staying focused on important decisions and action items.

-One-on-one meetings keep managers in the loop
+3 One-on-one meetings keep managers in the loop about issues

 One-on-ones empower you to unearth issues before they become full-blown problems.